Lake Overlay Regulations

 Tree Canopy Retention -- NOT Associated With Development -- Whatcom County Lake Overlay District

-What if the tree removal is related to development (such as building a home)?
-Our goal was to improve tree retention but still allow a reasonable amount of site area to be cleared to build a home or other structure.
+Regarding tree removal RELATED to development (such as building a new home), our goal was to improve tree retention but still allow a reasonable amount of site area to be cleared to build a home or other structure.
+The revised rules we came up with are therefore progressive based on the size of the lot:

 Tree Canopy Retention Associated With Development -- Whatcom County Lake Overlay District